Emmet-Allen/Cpp_Tetris/README.md

 and statements within their scope.

-The next thing I want to work on in this project is having the program create a sound when a line is created to enhance user experience, But for now, I am happy with my results.
+The next thing I want to work on in this project is having the program create a sound when a line is created to enhance user experience, but for now, I am happy with my results.
 Its quite fun.